duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 end
 ~~~

-You can not use webmock for requests in javascript (capybara tests).
+You can not use webmock for requests in javascript.

 ## VCR